What it’s like re-learning love

 If there’s anything that will make you realize how toxic and unhealthy your previous situation was, it’s carrying all those learned habits into one that’s not.

-“I’m sorry if I emasculated you by asking Jessica for restaurant recommendations.”
+“I’m sorry if I emasculated you by asking Jessi for restaurant recommendations.”

 Walking to the car later that night, out of habit, I apologized for potentially upsetting him.
 And he sort of glanced at me and then said, lightly, “you didn’t.”
 And then added, “do you want to go to any of them?”
 Just like that.